qsnjason/qsnjsclient/README.md

 	config.username = 'username';
 	config.password = 'password';

 API Key is the preferred login method.
-It provides access without using the account's username and password.
+It provides access without storing username and password.
 An automated mechanism for request and receipt of API Keys is provided by the client.
 The client does not provide for storage of the API Key.

 	config.apikey = 'apikey';
 	config.apisecret = 'apisecret';